Learn About Legislation We Support and Oppose

 LEGISLATION WE OPPOSE

-WASHINGTON STATE BILLS:
+WASHINGTON STATE BILLS WE OPPOSE

 HB 1638 (state bill passed into law 2019 legislative session); removed the personal/philosophical exemption to the MMR and added requirement for certain adult daycare workers to show proof of vaccination or proof of positive titers.

 SB 5841 (state bill introduced but not brought to the floor during the 2019 legislative session; passed by the Senate Health & Long Term Care Committee, referred to Rules, filed in the X-files. ” After certain cut-off dates, as a house-keeping measure, the Senate Rules Committee sometimes places bills no longer eligible for consideration in the “X-File.”
 This removes them from Rules calendars and the daily status sheet keeping those lists from becoming too long and unwieldy.
 They usually remain in the X-File until the end of the biennium.” see: Rules Guide) This bill removes the personal/philosophical exemption to all daycare/school required vaccines.

 Comprehensive Sex Ed (CSE): HB 2184, SB 5395 / HB 1407, SB 6175 Requiring comprehensive sexual health education, which includes affirmative consent curriculum in all public schools by the 2022-23 school year in accordance with the recommendations here and here of the sexual health education work group.

 School-based Health Centers HB 2288: Creating statutory authorization for school-based health centers.
 This bill potentially gives minors easy access to medical services without parental approval and without parents even being informed.
 HB 2708 Establishing a work group on school-based health centers.
 SB 6279 Expanding school-based health clinics.